CoMakery/virtue-dao/README.md

 * Monthly allocation of resources with the option to pool resources
 * A fair method of sourcing virtue from DAO members or a third party like Kleros
 * We will probably build on existing DAO codebase like *DAOStack*

-## Communication

-Message the core maintainer Noah on Telegram @noahthorp or open an GitHub issue.

 ## Thanks!